Bell tops 100 RBIs, Pirates cruise past Reds 14-0

 TRAINER’S ROOM

-Reds: 1B Joey Votto will not return from his low back strain when eligible to be activated from the 10-day injured list Sunday, but is progressing well, manager David Bell said.
+Reds: 1B Joey Votto will not return from his low back strain when eligible to be activated from the 10-day injured list Sunday, but is progressing well, Bell said.
 He was placed on the IL on Aug.
 18 (retroactive to Aug.
 15). … C Curt Casali returned from a rehabilitation assignment with a sprained right knee and was reinstated from the 10-day IL. … INF/OF Brian O’Grady was optioned to Triple-A Louisville.

 UP NEXT

-Cubs: RHP Trevor Bauer (10-10, 4.06) will try to avoid a third straight loss when he takes the mound against Pittsburgh on Sunday.
+Reds: RHP Trevor Bauer (10-10, 4.06) will try to avoid a third straight loss when he takes the mound against Pittsburgh on Sunday.
 He is 2-4 in eight starts since going 4-0 in five starts from June 16-July 7.

 Pirates: RHP Dario Agrazal (2-3, 4.09) is looking for his first win since July 6 entering Sunday.
 He is 0-3 in six appearances (five starts) since.